-Private banks from UBS to UBP are recruiting in Singapore and Hong Kong.
+Private banks from HSBC to Julius Baer are recruiting in Singapore and Hong Kong, and the hiring boom shows no signs of abating in 2019.
 But there’s a major obstacle for most Asian relationship managers looking to change jobs: not enough of their clients will move their assets over and the new bank won’t hire them as a result.

 “This problem happens all in the time in Asia,” says Clarence Law, a Singapore-based business advisor in private banking.
 “It would be a miracle if I got through a year without seeing several cases of last-minute candidate withdrawals from job offers due to client-related issues.”

 If you are thinking of joining a new private bank in Singapore or Hong Kong, here’s how to convince your clients to come on board.

 “You need to know a client very well to approach them on as sensitive a topic as a job change.
 If you’re not confident about this, don’t even broach the topic,” says former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm Boyden.
 “Typically a banker has A, B, C and D-category clients – depending on assets managed, revenue earned and the strength of the relationship – and ideally you only want to approach your top A and B ones.”

 “A face-to-face discussion is usually the best method to get an initial sense of a client’s interest in moving,” says Gary Lai, managing director at recruiters Charterhouse in Singapore.
 “But no client will actually put in writing that they will move with you should you join another bank.”